Xiaayu/ese5190-final-project/teddybear/content/posts/Part 2. Narrative Overview.md

 {{< figure src="/img/presentation1.gif" width="400" align="center">}}

-In this part, I met a lot of issues and the most important one was that in a bright environment, the camera reads every bright things or even objects which are able to reflect light as white things (the camera only read grey value from 0 to 255).
+In this part, I met a lot of issues and the most important one was that in a high light level environment, the camera reads every bright things or even objects which are able to reflect light as white things (the camera only read grey value from 0 to 255).
 And this problem was solved successfully in Part 3!

 ----
 ### Step 4.
 Combine Robotic Arm with PICO4 ML